dariosotelo/the_Two-Phase_Method/README.md

-# the_Two-Phase_Method
+# The Two-Phase Method
-This code uses the Two-Phase method to solve linear programming problems using the simplex algorithm
+This code uses the Two-Phase method to solve linear programming problems using the simplex algorithm.

 The two-phase method involves two phases.
-In the first phase, an auxiliary problem is solved to find a feasible solution This problem involves adding artificial variables to the objective function and solving for a minimum value.
+In the first phase, an auxiliary problem is solved to find a feasible solution.
+This problem involves adding artificial variables to the objective function and solving for a minimum value.
 The objective is to find a feasible solution for the original problem by minimizing the sum of the artificial variables.